What are healthy streets?

-Healthy streets refer to streets and neighbourhoods that enable us to walk and cycle.
+Healthy streets refer to streets and neighbourhoods that enable us to walk and cycle safely.

-Whether people choose to use their cars, or walk and cycle, is shaped by their environment.
+People’s choices to walk and cycle places are shaped by their environment.
 People will not cycle or walk in streets where they do not feel safe or welcomed.

-In this way, the design of our streets has a very real impact on our health.
+In this way, the design of our streets can have a very real impact on our physical health.

 The Healthy Streets Approach